 Many medical conditions can lead to voice problems.
 If you become hoarse frequently or notice voice changes for an extended period of time, Dr. Leeman will evaluate your symptoms to determine the cause and a treatment plan.
 Some of the most common voice problems are outlined below.

 Chronic laryngitis is a non-specific term and an underlying cause should be identified.
 Chronic laryngitis can be caused by acid reflux disease, by exposure to irritating substances such as smoke, and by low grade infections such as yeast infections of the vocal cords in people using inhalers for asthma.
-Chemotherapy patients or others whose immune system is not working well can get these infections too.
+Chemotherapy patients or others whose immune systems are not working well can get these infections too.

 Laryngopharyngeal Reflux Disease (LPRD)